EvaMaeRey/ggplot2-extension-cookbook/README.md

 This *ggplot2 Extension Cookbook* aims to provide ggplot2 some extension strategies in a consistent and accessible way.
-The target audience is fluent users of ggplot2 and R, who haven’t yet entered the extension space.
-The intent is to provide a lot of examples of extensions to read to grow familiarity and confidence, and also to serve as a reference for actually building extensions.
+The target audience is fluent users of ggplot2 and R who have not yet entered the extension space.
+The main tactic is to provide many extensions examples for building familiarity and confidence, and also which might serve as specific reference when readers are inspired to build their own extensions.

-In that material, I’ll try to stick to a formula to orient you to the ggplot2 extension, so even if the details seem confusing, you’ll know ‘where’ you are at a higher level:
+In that material, I’ll try to stick to a formula to orient you to the ggplot2 extension, so even if a few details seem confusing, you’ll know ‘where’ you are at a higher level:

   - Step 0: get job done with ‘base’ ggplot2